batect/batect/docs/content/tips/Proxies.md

 If you run a local proxy on your host machine such as [Cntlm](http://cntlm.sourceforge.net/), referring to this proxy with `localhost` will not work from inside a Docker container, as `localhost` refers to the container, not the host machine.

-Starting with v0.16, if you are running batect on OS X with Docker 17.06 or later, batect will automatically rewrite proxy-related environment variables that refer to `localhost`, `127.0.0.1` or `::1` so that they refer to the host machine.
+If you are running batect on OS X or Windows with Docker 17.06 or later, batect will automatically rewrite proxy-related environment variables that refer to `localhost`, `127.0.0.1` or `::1` so that they refer to the host machine.

 If you are running batect on Linux, or using an older version of Docker, batect will not rewrite proxy-related environment variables.